junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean and Cas gather around him, each taking a side of the chair and leaning on the armrest over Sam's shoulders.

 Sam fingers the line he's reading.
 It's Enochian.
-Apparently, Sam must have learnt to read Enochian some time ago secretly and Dean is the only one in the room blinking blindly at it right now.
+Apparently, Sam must have learnt to read Enochian some time ago secretly, and Dean is the only one in the room blinking blindly at it right now.

 Cas translates for him: "*The brightest of all light can purify darkness.*"